JonahGroendal/inverse-trs/README.md

   - essentially they're "out of the money" but not worthless
   - They're worthless iff all fixed-leg holders burn their tokens and redeem the collateral
     - Are fixed-leg holders incentivized to do so?
+      - is the value of the collaeral > the value of the token?
+        - yes: has the same downside potential with less upside potential

 ## Alternative behaviors
 ### Graceful default
+- mostly implemented on another branch but decided against going this way

 Ratchet down the target value of fixed-leg tokens when the price drops such that the collateralization ratio can never be < 1
 pros:
   - Prevents having to redeploy the swap if it becomes undercollateralized, which also prevents having to redeploy any derivative swaps
+   - derivative swaps are not necessary, most likey a bad idea
   - Penalizes fixed-leg holders for letting the swap become undercollateralized, helping prevent it from ever happening
   - Further incentivizes buying into floating-leg as collateralization approaches 1
 cons: